Plant Kingdom-The Algae

 Thallus forms: These are unicellular, filamentous, and pseudo-parenchymatous.

 Pigmentation: red colour because of red pigment, r-phycoerythrin in the body, chlorophyll a and d is found.

 Stored food: Food is stored as Floridian starch which is similar to amylopectin and glycogen in structure.

-Flagella: These are non-flagellate, motile cells are absent.
+Flagella: These are non-flagellate, and motile cells are absent.

 - Asexually reproduces by non-motile spores and sexually by non-motile gametes.

 - Sexual reproduction is complex and advanced Oogamous, post-fertilization development is found complex.

 Examples of common members of the red algae are Polysiphonia, Porphyra, Gracilaria, and Gelidium.